apioo/fusio/doc/overview.rst

   Fusio provides an API where new users can login or register a new account through GitHub, Google, Facebook or through normal email registration.
+* **Logging**

+  All errors which occur in your endpoint are logged and are visible at the backend including all information from the request.
+* **Connection**

+  Fusio provides an [adapter](http://www.fusio-project.org/adapter) system to connect to external services.
+By default we provide the HTTP and SQL connection type but there are many other types available i.e. MongoDB, Amqp, Cassandra.
+* **Migration**

+  Fusio has a migration system which allows you to change the database schema on deployment.
+* **Testing**

+  Fusio provides an api test case wherewith you can test every endpoint response without setting up a local web server.

 Basically with Fusio you only have to define the schema (request/response) of your API endpoints and implement the business logic.
 All other aspects are